hayym7/sea/README.md

-This is sea, my personal website based on Zola and Serene.
+This is my personal website based on Zola and Serene.